da4all/da4all.github.io/_cards/interview-catherinedignazio.md

 lastname: Corbyn

 teaser: >
-  The co-author of Data Feminism on the importance of recognising discrimination in algorithms, understanding it at a technical level – and introducing measures to stamp it out

 profile:
     name: Interview with Catherine D’Ignazio: Data is never a raw, truthful input – and it is never neutral